What is glomerulonephritis?

-Other tests that are necessary to complete the diagnostic work-up include:
+Other tests that are necessary to complete the diagnostic workup include:

-- Complete blood count (CBC) to identify anemia, inflammation, infection or low platelet count
+- complete blood count (CBC) to identify anemia, inflammation, infection, or low platelet count

-- Serum chemistry tests to identify low blood protein concentration and high blood cholesterol concentration
+- serum chemistry tests to identify low blood protein concentration and high blood cholesterol concentration

-- Blood pressure measurement to identify systemic hypertension
+- blood pressure measurement to identify systemic hypertension

-To summarize, there are many tests required to diagnose glomerulonephritis accurately, and it can take several days to a few weeks to complete the necessary diagnostic work-up.
+To summarize, there are many tests required to diagnose glomerulonephritis accurately, and it can take several days to a few weeks to complete the necessary diagnostic workup.

 How is glomerulonephritis treated?

-Some common treatments for glomerulonephritis include:
+Some of the prescribed treatments for glomerulonephritis may include:

-- A very low dose of aspirin to prevent clotting within the glomeruli.
+- a very low dose of aspirin to prevent clotting within the glomeruli

-- Omega-3 fatty acid supplementation to help reduce the inflammatory response and prevent clotting.
+- omega-3 fatty acid supplementation to help reduce the inflammatory response and prevent clotting

 What is the prognosis for glomerulonephritis?

 The prognosis for glomerulonephritis is based on your cat's specific condition and severity.
-In general, this is a potentially serious condition requiring extensive diagnostic tests and treatments.
+In general, this is a potentially serious condition requiring extensive diagnostic testing and treatments.
 Your veterinarian will discuss a diagnostic and treatment plan for your cat to help you manage this serious condition.